topiaruss/nameko-chat/docs/index.rst

     * worker execution:

-        The ``@entrypoint`` decorated method on the service instance is executed.
+        The entrypoint decorated method on the service instance is executed.
 This may involve calls to injections on the service instance.

     * worker result: